 Public health surveillance is undergoing a revolution driven by advances in the field of information technology.
 Many countries have experienced vast improvements in the collection, ingestion, analysis, visualization, and dissemination of public health data.
 Resource-limited countries have lagged behind due to challenges in information technology infrastructure, public health resources, and the costs of proprietary software.
 The Suite for Automated Global Electronic bioSurveillance (SAGES) is a collection of modular, flexible, freely-available software tools for electronic disease surveillance in resource-limited settings.
-One or more SAGES tools may be used in concert with existing surveillance applications or the SAGES tools may be used en masse for an end-to-end biosurveillance capability, allowing for the implementation of an inexpensive, customized, and sustainable disease surveillance system.
-The ability to rapidly assess anomalous disease activity, particularly emerging diseases, may lead to more efficient use of limited resources and better alignment with World Health Organization International Health Regulations and the Global Health Security Agenda.
+One or more SAGES tools may be used in concert with existing surveillance applications or the SAGES tools may be used en masse for an end-to-end biosurveillance capability.
+This flexibility allows for the development of an inexpensive, customized, and sustainable disease surveillance system.
+The ability to rapidly assess anomalous disease activity may lead to more efficient use of limited resources and better compliance with World Health Organization International Health Regulations.